Nursing Homes in Kentucky

 Financial Assistance

 Kentucky offers several financial assistance programs to help families afford nursing home care.
-Medicaid is a primary source of funding, covering eligible seniors who meet specific income and asset criteria.
-The Medicaid Waiver program allows for additional services beyond standard Medicaid coverage, providing more comprehensive support for long-term care.
+Medicaid is a primary source of funding for eligible seniors, covering long-term care costs for those who meet income and asset requirements.
+The Kentucky Medicaid Program provides various waivers that allow seniors to receive care in nursing homes or other community-based settings.

 How to Find Nursing Homes in Kentucky